WELCOME TO GRACE KIDS!

 IN-PERSON WORSHIP GATHERINGS

 During these disorienting times it is increasingly evident that our kids need Christian community and care more than ever.
 As parents, we need support and partnership more than ever.
-Sunday mornings at 10:30am we have on campus in-person gatherings for kids in accordance with the state guidelines.
+Sunday mornings at 10:30am we have on campus in-person worship gatherings for kids (nursery through 6th grade) in accordance with the state guidelines.
 We are on campus, outdoors, in the courtyard together.
 Pastor Ben Youngkin is leading Grace Kids with our amazing team of student and kids ministry staff during this season.
 We are very exited to be doing ministry together again on Sunday mornings.